|HMRC Reference:Notice 701/58 (March 2002)||View Change History|

 Both are excluded from the relief because they are not a supply of advertising time or space but are marketing and advertising addressed to selected individuals or groups.
 Direct mail includes that sent by post, fax or electronically.

 However, individual elements of a postal package can still be zero-rated under the concession for appeal letters and envelopes (see Section 6) or because they are, for example, brochures or leaflets.
-For details on zero-rating of printed matter (including the ‘package test’ concession) please refer to Notice 701/10 Printed and similar matter.
+For details on zero-rating of printed matter (including the ‘package test’ concession) please refer to Notice 701/10 Zero-rating of Books etc.

 Suppliers can apply the package test for printed matter to charities’ direct mailing materials.
 You must read paragraph 6.4 of this notice for further details.